Nishanthi-sugumar/python_app_project/README.md

 **Project Structure**
-frontend/: Contains the Streamlit application code. backend/: Contains the FastAPI backend server code. tests/: Contains the test cases for both frontend and backend. requirements.txt: Lists the required Python packages.
+frontend/: Contains the Streamlit application code.

+backend/: Contains the FastAPI backend server code.

+tests/: Contains the test cases for both frontend and backend.
-README.md: Provides an overview and instructions for the project.